visdesignlab/loonar/apps/docs-website/docs/help-develop-loon/building-loon.md

-# Building and Getting Started with Loon From Source
+# Building and Getting Started with Loon from Source

 The official Github repository for Loon has everything that is required to build any of the above docker images.
 Instead of building a single image, however, you can also use Docker Compose to build our multi-container application.
 Building the multi-container application instead of the single Docker image provides more insight when attempting to debug and allows for much more configuration.
 This is done through a build script with an accompanying JSON file.